Saleelzakkariya/Food-Delivery/README.md

-# Online Food Booking
+# OrderMyFood
 ---
 ## Order your food through online
-It is a front-end part for food delivery
+It is a front-end part for online food ordering

 It includes